VainF/Torch-Pruning/README.md

 ### 2. High-level Pruners

-Leveraging the DependencyGraph, we developed several high-level pruners in this repository to facilitate effortless pruning **for all groups**.
+Leveraging the DependencyGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
 By specifying the desired channel sparsity, you can prune the entire model and fine-tune it using your own training code.
 For detailed information on this process, we encourage you to consult the [this tutorial](https://github.com/VainF/Torch-Pruning/blob/master/tutorials/1%20-%20Customize%20Your%20Own%20Pruners.ipynb), which demonstrates how to implement a [slimming](https://arxiv.org/abs/1708.06519) pruner from scratch.
 Additionally, you can find more practical examples in [benchmarks/main.py](benchmarks/main.py).

 ```python
 import torch